jensbambauer/seriale/site/content/speakers/anne-schokominza-michel.md

 ---
 title: Anne Schokominza Michel
 image: /img/speaker/anne-schokominza-michel.jpg
-shortdescription: Social Media Managerin | Germany
+shortdescription: Social Media/Online Marketing Manager | Germany
 ---
 <img src="/img/speaker/anne-schokominza-michel.jpg">
 ## Anne Schokominza Michel

-Social Media Managerin | Germany
+Social Media/Online Marketing Manager | Germany

-Anne is 31, lives in Giessen and works as a self-employed Social Media Manager since 2014, with focus on the music industries, e-learning and equestrian sports.
-She has worked with many different companies.
-She is currently writing her bachelor's thesis in the Social Media Systems course of study with a focus on media at the Technische Hochschule Mittelhessen (THM) in Giessen.
+Anne is 32 and from Giessen.
+Since 2014 she has been a self-employed social media/online marketing manager, with focus on the creative industries, e-learning and equestrian sports.
+Therefore, she has worked with many different companies and currently works, among other things, as Head of Social Media at die Seriale.